What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Human Validation of Extractions

-To further assess the quality of LLM annotations, we performed human annotation on 110 papers.
-We randomly select these papers identified as NLG-related by three LLMs' majority voted first answer as \texttt{``Yes''}.
-We designed our guidelines similarly to the prompt for LLM annotations, with more details and examples (Appendix~\ref{append:human}).
-We conducted the annotation process in two rounds using 11 NLP researchers, comprising 3 Master's students, 2 PhD students, and 6 Postdocs.
-In the first round, each annotator is assigned to 10 papers.
-In the second round, papers were shuffled and reassigned to ensure that each paper received two independent annotations.
-Disagreements were resolved by a third annotator who reviewed the conflicting labels and made the final determination.
+\paragraph{Human annotations} To assess the quality of the LLM extractions, we manually annotated 110 randomly selected papers that were identified as NLG research by a majority LLM vote on Q1.
+Our annotation guidelines were modeled after the LLM prompts, but included additional details and examples (Appendix~\ref{append:human}).
+The process was conducted by 11 NLP researchers (3 Master's students, 2 PhD students, and 6 Postdocs).
+To ensure reliability, each paper received two independent annotations, with any disagreements resolved by a third annotator.
+With the human-annotated ground truth, we compare LLM-extractions against it.

-We then compare the three LLMs and the harmonized results (\S \ref{sec:merging}) with the human ground truth (the four binary questions).
-The pairwise agreement is shown in Table~\ref{tab:human_vs_llm}.
-A3 and A4 have higher agreement than A1 and A2, similar to the results in Table~\ref{tab:pairwise-agreement}, indicating that identifying NLG tasks and the usage of automatic metrics is harder than identifying LaaJ and human evaluation.
-LLM-harmonized results have overall the highest agreement with final human ground truth answers, showing the advantage of harmonization.
+\paragraph{Binary-answer agreement} When evaluated against the human ground truth on the four binary questions (Table~\ref{tab:human_vs_llm}), Q3 and Q4 demonstrate higher agreement than Q1 and Q2.
+This mirrors the inter-LLM agreement (Table~\ref{tab:pairwise-agreement}) and suggests that the adoption of LaaJ and human evaluation is easier to identify than the use of NLG tasks and automatic metrics.
+Notably, the harmonized LLM output (\S\ref{sec:merging}) achieves the highest overall agreement with human, validating our harmonization step.

+\paragraph{Metadata-level extraction quality} To inspect extraction beyond the binary answer level, we sampled 60 of the 110 papers and asked annotators to score how closely each LLM-extracted metadata matches their own annotation, on a 1--3 Likert scale (1=mismatch, 2=partial match, 3=full match).
+All 11 fields exceed an average score of 2.5, ranging from 2.52 (NLG models, output formats) to 2.91 (LaaJ models).
+LaaJ models, languages, and LaaJ criteria score highest; NLG models and output formats lowest (Appendix Table~\ref{tab:likert_extraction}).